openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 > This API is deprecated since API version 9.
 You are advised to use [resourceManager.getMediaContent](js-apis-resource-manager.md#getmediacontent9) instead.

-getAbilityIcon(bundleName: string, abilityName: string, callback: AsyncCallback\<image.PixelMap>): void;
+getAbilityIcon(bundleName: string, abilityName: string, callback: AsyncCallback\<image.PixelMap>): void

 Obtains the [pixel map](js-apis-image.md) of the icon corresponding to a given bundle name and ability name.
 This API uses an asynchronous callback to return the result.